Muhtar-Qong/Temp_Topics/App.design.md

   - Serves static files (HTML, JS, CSS)
   - Handles root and static asset requests
 - **Frontend:** HTML, JavaScript, Bootstrap, Tailwind CSS
-  - Responsive grid layout (Bootstrap)
+  - Responsive grid layout (use Bootstrap)
-  - Modern button and font styling (Tailwind)
+  - Modern button and font styling (use Tailwind)
-  - Webcam and motion detection logic in `webcam.js`
+  - Webcam and motion detection logic in `webcam.js` (all logics should be put in this file)

 ## Main Components